libris/kitin/webtests/README.md

 Add a new `test_*` function in `test_webapp.py` for every new scenario.

+For repetitive runs, some useful flags are:

+    $ nosetests --rednose --immediate --failed

 For information about `webdry` (a minimal wrapper for selenium webdriver), see:
 <https://bitbucket.org/niklasl/webdry/wiki/Home>.